Abhilash-Ponnachan/rust-study/readme.md

     ```rust
     let rec = ("Alan", 1001, 75.3);
     ```
-    If we wish to decalre the types of the vlaues within the declaration we can do so by specifying them in parentheses as a type for the variable -
+    If we wish to declare the types of the values within the declaration we can do so by specifying them in parentheses as a type for the variable -
     ```rust
     let rec: (&'static str, i32, f32) = ("Alan", 1001, 75.3);
     ```